Skip to Main Content

 Where Château St. Gerlach Sits in the Dutch Hotel Spectrum

 Netherlands has developed two distinct luxury hotel traditions operating largely in parallel.
 One is concentrated in Amsterdam, where properties like the canal-fronting Hotel 717 and the converted civic monuments along the Prinsengracht compete for a well-travelled international clientele.
 The other is rooted in the country's rural south and east, where landgoed properties (estate hotels, often with protected landscape designations) address a different kind of stay.
 Château St. Gerlach belongs to the second tradition.
 It is not competing with citizenM Rotterdam or Inntel Hotels Amsterdam Zaandam for the design-savvy urban traveler.
-Its peer set is closer to properties like Landgoed Hotel Het Roode Koper in Leuvenum or Mooirivier in Dalfsen: estate-anchored hotels where the surrounding nature and historic structure carry as much weight as the room itself.
+Its comparable set is closer to properties like Landgoed Hotel Het Roode Koper in Leuvenum or Mooirivier in Dalfsen: estate-anchored hotels where the surrounding nature and historic structure carry as much weight as the room itself.

 The Spa and Amenity Logic